jelledelaender/OUProxyAnalyzer/README.md

 ### Process DNS Requests

-Besides to the proxy setup, a custom local DNS server (like PiHole) was used.
+Besides the proxy setup, a custom local DNS server (such as PiHole) was used.
 All DNS requests were logged and collected.

-This process_dns.rb script was developped to process this log file (dnsmasq), in order to get an overview of all DNS requests.
+The process_dns.rb script was developed to process this log file (dnsmasq), in order to get an overview of all DNS requests.

 This list can be used to verify the list of domains via the proxy.